 - Attorneys fees and costs.

-It is important to note that RESPA will not prohibit the lender from either initiating or moving forward with a foreclosure.
+It is important to note that the act will not prohibit the lender from either initiating or moving forward with a foreclosure.
 To find about more about RESPA, please contact an attorney on 888-433-8444.